data

 Usage notes

-• This word is more often used as an uncountable noun with a singular verb than as a plural noun with singular datum.
-Usage as a plural noun with a plural verb is far more common in formal contexts.
+• The word data is more often used as an uncountable noun with a singular verb than as a plural noun with singular datum.
+Usage as a plural noun with a plural verb is more common in certain formal contexts (but not others): it is an unusual exception in computer science and data science but is still often maintained in the medical literature.

-• In geodetic contexts, the word is used exclusively as an uncountable with the singular datum having the plural datums to replace it.
+• In geodetic and GD&T contexts, the word data is used exclusively in its uncountable senses, whereas the singular datum (referring to a reference point or surface) has the plural datums, not data.

 • The definition of data in the computing context is from an international standard vocabulary and is meant to distinguish data from information.
-However, this distinction is largely ignored by the computing profession.[3]
+However, this distinction is often ignored by the computing profession.

 Hyponyms